nonsodaniel/Klasha/README.md

-Runs the app in the production mode.\
+Run the app in the production mode using [Live Demo](https://github.com/nonsodaniel/Klasha).

 # Getting Started with Create React App